A pressure-robust HHO method for the solution of the incompressible Navier-Stokes equations on general meshes: Discrete setting

 \subsection{Mesh}

-Following \cite[Definition 1.4]{Di-Pietro.Droniou:20}, we consider a polyhedral mesh defined as a couple $\Mh\coloneq(\Th,\Fh)$, where $\Th$ is a finite collection of polyhedral elements which we additionally assume to be convex \reVerM{R\#1 \& R\#2 points: Where the convexity enters and non-convex elements} ({ see Remark \ref{rem:convex.a} below on how to relax this assumption}), while $\Fh$ is a finite collection of planar faces $F$.
+Following \cite[Definition 1.4]{Di-Pietro.Droniou:20}, we consider a polyhedral mesh defined as a couple $\Mh\coloneq(\Th,\Fh)$, where $\Th$ is a finite collection of polyhedral elements which we additionally assume to be convex ({ see Remark \ref{rem:convex.a} below on how to relax this assumption}), while $\Fh$ is a finite collection of planar faces $F$.
 For any mesh element or face $X\in\Th\cup\Fh$, we denote by $|X|$ its Hausdorff measure and by $h_X$ its diameter, so that the meshsize satisfies $h = \max_{T\in\Th}h_T$.
 Boundary faces lying on $\partial\Omega$ and internal faces contained in $\Omega$ are collected in the sets $\Fhb$ and $\Fhi$, respectively.
 For each mesh element $T\in\Th$, we denote by $\Fh[T]$ the set collecting the faces that lie on the boundary $\partial T$ of $T$ and, for all $F\in\Fh[T]$, we denote by $\normal_{TF}$ the (constant) unit vector normal to $F$ and pointing out of $T$.